Conditions of Entry

 - By entering an application you confirm that you have read and understood the; “Guidance Notes for Participants” and the “Category Criteria” (with all requested information included within your application), and understand that submitting this application indicates that you accept the rules of the Awards and the Conditions of Entry.

-Initiatives which won or were highly commended in the previous two years will not be considered for this year’s awards, unless they can provide evidence of further, significant improvement since the last application and this improvement is clearly documented in the application form.
+2 Year Rule* - Initiatives which won or were highly commended in the previous 2 years will not be considered for this year’s awards, unless they can provide evidence of further, significant improvement since the last application and this improvement is clearly documented in the application form.
 They could also consider applying to the Sustainability Institution of the Year category provided that there is evidence of further improvement since the last Award.
 Other initiatives from the institutions concerned, or ones which were previously submitted but unsuccessful, can be re-submitted, again with the condition that they provide documented evidence of further, significant improvements since the previous submission.

 Minimum font size for the form text is Arial size 10pt.